JuliaCloud/LambdaMaker.jl/README.md

 create_lambda_function("project_name")
 ```

-If a directory already exists with the `project_name`, it will not be overwritten.
+If a directory already exists with the `project_name`, an error is thrown and the directory is left untouched.
-You can pass `force=true` as a `kwarg` to overwrite.
+You can pass `force=true` as a `kwarg` to overwrite it.

 This will create a new directory in your working directory with the following files:
 - `bootstrap`: This is the file which Lambda will use when it first runs
 - `Dockerfile`: Defines the Docker image that will run in the Lambda environment
 - `handle_requests.jl`: Reads the Lambda invocations, calls your code, and writes the responses
-- `Project.toml`: Basical TOML for defining your package to be deployed on Lambda
+- `Project.toml`: Basic TOML for defining your package to be deployed on Lambda
 - `template.yml`: The CloudFormation stack which will be created when deploying via AWS SAM
 - `src/{project_name}.jl`: A module with the boilerplate `handle_event(event_data, headers)` function